kubernetes/website/content/en/docs/reference/glossary/ResourceClass.md

 {{< glossary_tooltip term_id="ResourceClassParameters" text="ResourceClassParameters">}}
 reference to provide Resource Driver with further allocation process customization.

-Same Resource Driver can be referenced in many ResourceClasses, typically in such case, ResourceClasses have different {{< glossary_tooltip term_id="ResourceClassParameters" text="ResourceClassParameters">}}
+The same resource driver can be referenced in many ResourceClasses.
+Typically in such cases, the ResourceClasses have different {{< glossary_tooltip term_id="ResourceClassParameters" text="ResourceClassParameters">}}
 telling driver to do the allocation differently for each of them.
 For instance, one class can be used to allocate shared resources, another - to allocate resources exclusively.